unyt-org/uix/docs/manual/Glossary.md

 HTTP tunneling over DATEX.
 This allows local web servers to be accessible via a public IP or domain (e.g *.unyt.app).

-HTTP-over-DATEX is enabled per default.
+HTTP-over-DATEX is enabled by default.
 To disable it, run your UIX app with `--http-over-datex=false`.

 > [!WARNING]